mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Default: seq
   * Importance: medium

+``file_reader.agnostic.extensions.json``
+  A comma-separated string list with the accepted extensions for JSON files.

+  * Type: string
+  * Default: json
+  * Importance: medium

 ``file_reader.agnostic.extensions.delimited``
   A comma-separated string list with the accepted extensions for Delimited text files.

   * Type: string
   * Default: tsv,csv
   * Importance: medium

+.. note:: The Agnostic reader uses the previous ones as inner readers.
+So, in case of using this
+          reader, you'll probably need to include also the specified properties for those readers in the connector configuration as well.